Clean Water and Sanitation

 To take advantage of rainfall where clean water is scarce, buildings and urban areas must be designed so that rainwater can be collected, purified and used as drinking water.

-In areas where rainwater needs not be collected for drinking water, buildings and urban areas must be designed so that rainwater can enter the groundwater without being mixed with wastewater or being polluted in other ways.
-As for sanitation, buildings, services, sewage systems and infrastructure must be planned and designed to keep bacteria and contaminated water separate from clean water and out-of-contact with citizens.
+In areas where rainwater does not need to be collected for drinking water, buildings and urban areas must be designed so that rainwater can enter the groundwater without being mixed with wastewater or being polluted in other ways.
+As for sanitation, buildings, services, sewage systems and infrastructure, all must be planned and designed to keep bacteria and contaminated water separate from clean water and out of contact with citizens.
 A key part of this is to ensure access to toilet facilities that are designed to handle the waste produced.
-Building materials that do not contribute to groundwater contamination should be chosen, whether during extraction, construction or in use.
+Building materials that do not contribute to groundwater contamination should be favoured, whether during extraction, construction or in use.